iiroj/iiro.fi/src/pages/2017-04-25---developer-experience-design/index.md

 ## Wrapping up

-Designing the _Developer Environment_ is an important part of designing a succesful product.
+Designing the _Developer Environment_ is an important part of designing a successful product.
 Using Docker and GitLab you can make sure every developer is empowered to _just get things done_.
 I'd like to call this __DX Design__ for _Developer Experience Design.